Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 Disclosure.Content = DisclosureContent
 ```

 We can see that the `DisclosureProps` interface extends the `DisclosureConfig` interface.
 This allows us to pass model config directly to the `<Disclosure>` component.
-A user of this `<Disclosure>` component might want to register a callback when the `open` or `close` event is called, for instance.
+A user of this `<Disclosure>` component might want to register a callback when the `toggle` event is called, for instance.

 Next, a React Context object is created to represent the model of the compound component.
 This context will be used to pass the model to sub-components implicitly.
 This allows our compound component API to remain clean for consumers of compound components.

 In this particular compound component, the container component doesn't have a real element.
-Accessibility specifications have no `role` for this component, so an element is not needed.
+Accessibility specifications have no `role` for this component, so an element is not required.

 Let's go ahead and finish out our sub-components.